-Scientific research confirms that human-caused global warming is already having significant impacts on the climate of the mid-Atlantic Allegheny Highlands.
+Scientific research confirms that climate change is already having significant impacts on the climate of the Allegheny Highlands and the Blackwater Canyon.

-Severe weather events and destructive flooding are growing.
-Iconic species like brook trout and red spruce face extinction.
-Unless global warming and climate change are reined in, the cool, high-mountain ecology and economy of the Highlands -- that have blessed generations of residents and visitors -- are "on the chopping block."
+Severe weather events and destructive flooding are increasing.
+Iconic species like the brook trout and red spruce face habitat shrinkage and even extinction.
+Unless climate change is reined in, the cool, high-mountain ecology and economy of the Highlands are "on the chopping block."

 A Report from Friends of Blackwater’s Allegheny Highlands Climate Change Impacts Initiative